flipmotion/db/README.md

 - Content is in `src/content`

 ## Animation aproach
-The current component contract is: every component recieves an `transitionStage` prop, which is an invariant of ['entering', 'entered', 'exiting', 'exited', 'unmounted']
+The current component contract is: every component recieves an `transitionStage` prop, which is an invariant of `['entering', 'entered', 'exiting', 'exited', 'unmounted']`.

 ## Linting
 The project uses prettier (default settings) and ESLint (thanks to Create React App, also no manual  settings).